 All surgeons are board certified, while many have also had extra training for trauma.
 They were among the first in the area to perform robotic-assisted surgery for hernias and colon, and to date, have completed more than 1,000 robotic procedures.
 Robotic-assisted surgery allows our surgeons to perform many types of complex procedures with precision, flexibility and control.
 Dr. Steven Kelly trained several months on robotic procedures and has facilitated the training of his partners.
 He has also taught robotic courses on the national level.
 The surgeons cover a major part of the emergency room call for general surgeons as well as all the trauma calls for Aultman Hospital.

 In addition, David Litvak, MD, FACS is a fellowship-trained surgical oncologist.
 Dr. Litvak performs laparoscopic and robotic surgery.
 His specific areas of interest include surgery of the pancreas and liver, sarcomas, complex melanoma, and colon and rectal cancers.
 He serves as the medical director of the Aultman Cancer Center.

-For more information, watch Dr. Litvak below.
+For more information on robotic surgery, watch Dr. Kelly below.